Lolirule/Entity_Information_Extraction/README.md

   - auth_provider_x509_cert_url: https://www.googleapis.com/oauth2/v1/certs,
   - client_x509_cert_url: <YOUR_CLIENT_X509_CERT_URL>

-- To know more about setting up an access to a google sheet link,I would recommend you to go through the following medium post on the same:
+- For more information on setting up access to a Google Sheets link, you may refer to the following Medium post:
 - [How to Get Credentials for Google Sheets](https://medium.com/@a.marenkov/how-to-get-credentials-for-google-sheets-456b7e88c430)